pghalliday/atlassian-test-docker/README.md

   - when adding the crowd server URL to Stash, remember to append `/crowd`, eg. `http://crowd.test.net/crowd`
   - to enable SSO with Crowd, log into the container and edit the `~/shared/stash-config.properties` file via `docker-compose run stash /bin/bash`
     - this will require a restart of Stash
+  - add your user to the required stash groups in Crowd (especially admin)
 1. Integrate JIRA and Stash
   - Under application links in both applications enable all the Oauth options for both incoming and outgoing